MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_cm_partial_resource_descriptor.md

 Specifies the DMA settings for a driver that uses version 3 of the <a href="..\wdm\ns-wdm-_dma_operations.md">DMA_OPERATIONS</a> structure.

 The <b>u.DmaV3</b> member is available starting with Windows 8.

+#### DmaV3.Channel

+Specifies the number of the DMA channel on the system DMA controller that is allocated to the device.

+#### DmaV3.RequestLine

+Specifies the number of the request line on the system DMA controller that is allocated to the device.

+#### DmaV3.TransferWidth

+Specifies the width, in bits, of the data bus that the system DMA controller that is allocated to the device uses to transfer data to or from the device.

+#### DmaV3.Reserved1

+Not used.

+#### DmaV3.Reserved2

+Not used.

+#### DmaV3.Reserved3

+Not used.

 ### -field u.DmaV3.Channel